paviliondev/invoices/README.md

 There are 4 services in the app, each with their own docker container.

 1. Data.
-A Postgres database.
+Postgres database.

 2. App.
-A Rails app.
+Rails app.

-3. Web.
-An Nginx webserver.
+3. Nginx.
+Nginx webserver.

 4. Certbot.